wacncontent/CustomizeTool/output/articles/mobile-services/vs-mobile-services-cordova-what-happened.md

 ##Connection string values for Mobile Services

-Under `services\mobileServices\settings`, a new JavaScript (.js) file with a **MobileServiceClient** was generated containing the selected mobile service’s application URL and application key.
+Under `services\mobileServices\settings`, a new JavaScript (.js) file with a **MobileServiceClient** was generated containing the selected mobile serviceâs application URL and application key.
 The file contains the initialization of a mobile service client object, similar to the following code.

 	var mobileServiceClient;
 	document.addEventListener("deviceready", function() {